-I will only take on assignments in areas of my expertise, which encompass most types of Asian arts, including East Asian decorative arts (ie. lacquer, inro, netsuke, ivory and jade carvings, metalwork, ceramics, baskets, furniture, and textiles) and fine arts (ie. painted scrolls and screens, and wood, bronze, and lacquer religious sculpture).
-I have special expertise in Japanese art of all types, and especially paintings, prints, and ceramics, which feature prominently in numerous scholarly articles and two books I have authored.
-I also have extensively studied and have completed many appraisals of Chinese arts (especially paintings, religious sculpture, and decorative arts) and have experience with appraising decorative arts of Southeast Asia and Buddhist art of all of Asia.
+I will only take on assignments in areas that I and my associates are experts.
+These areas encompass most types of arts and crafts, both old and new, created across Asia, including East Asian decorative arts (ie. lacquer, inro, netsuke, ivory and jade carvings, metalwork, ceramics, baskets, furniture, and textiles) and fine arts (ie. painted scrolls and screens, and wood, bronze, and lacquer religious sculpture).
+I have special expertise in Japanese art of all types, and especially paintings, prints, and ceramics, which feature prominently in numerous scholarly articles and three books I have authored.
+I personally have extensively studied and have completed many appraisals of Chinese arts (especially paintings, religious sculpture, and decorative arts) and have experience with appraising decorative arts of Southeast Asia and Buddhist art of all of Asia.

 In most cases, especially for high-end museum donation and estate appraisals that the IRS will review, I feel it is necessary to see objects in person, but in some circumstances appraisals can be undertaken using high quality photographs.
 Please note that I do not offer assessments from photos you send me for free.

 TYPES OF APPRAISAL/CONSULTING SERVICES OFFERED